kurotatsu77/UnforgivingSkyrim/README.md

 Added 3 suits - Cursed, Boxbinder(uses Abadon Dasha's items) and Random(adds random Abadon items).

+Draugr Replacers.7z - optional, contains replacers for draugrs with MNC support, courtesy of Audhol.
+Makes them look nice and shiny!

 Currently there is Abadon Shout - complex shout which acts differently depending on who uses is (male or female) and on whom it used (male or female).
 Status: working, subtitles made and sounds used are empty ones until I get good ones.
 Only a thunder when cast at the moment.
 Good enough for now.
 Quest to obtain it will be launched after observing it from draugrs or getting hit with it after completing MQ104 (Dragons Rising).